tobyhodges/studious-happiness/episodes/31-cmd-line.md

 - "Read data from standard input in a program so that it can be used in a pipeline."
 keypoints:
 - "The `sys` library connects a Python program to the system it is running on."
-- "The list `sys.argv` contains the command-line arguments that a program was run with."
-- "Avoid silent failures."
-- "The pseudo-file `sys.stdin` connects to a program's standard input."
-- "The pseudo-file `sys.stdout` connects to a program's standard output."
 ---

 The Jupyter Notebook and other interactive tools are great for